 Mr. Nadeem A. Chaudhury is representing Enrilco Limited in the Board of Union Capital Limited.
 Mr. Chaudhury holds a Bachelor of Professional Science degree in Construction Management and Civil Engineering from Pratt Institute, New York, USA.
 He is also a Masters in Business Administration.
-He has been involved in the Infrastructure Development business internationally for over 23 years.
+He has been involved in the Infrastructure Development business internationally for over 24 years.
 He is also a highly skilled contract negotiator with international concerns.

 Mr. Nadeem was appointed as Director in the Board of Union Capital Limited on 22 November 2001.
-He is Member of the Exicutive Committee and the Audit Committee.
+He is Member of the Exicutive Committee and the Audit Committee and the Chairman of Unicap Securities Limited.